klessydra/pulpino-klessydra/README.md

 		c) ./update-ips.py

-5. OPTIONAL: After the update scipt is done, then you will be able to test Klessydra-m.
+5. OPTIONAL: After the update script is done, then you will be able to test Klessydra-m.
 		-Navigate to "sw" folder inside pulpino and execute the following commands

 		a) mkdir build